History of the Jews in Denmark

 The history of Jews in Denmark goes back to the 1600s.
-Although there were very likely Jewish merchants, sailors, and among others, who entered Denmark during the Middle Ages, back in around the year 1000, when Denmark became the first Christian Kingdom until 1536, no efforts were made to establish a Jewish community.
+Although there were very likely Jewish merchants, sailors, and others who entered Denmark during the Middle Ages, no efforts were made to establish a Jewish community.
 At present, the Jewish community in Denmark comprises about 6,000 persons.

-In 1814, when Norway gained independence from Denmark, the general ban against Jews entering the country was "continued" in new Norwegian Constitution.
 The community's population peaked prior to the Holocaust at which time the Danish resistance movement (with the assistance of many ordinary Danish citizens) took part in a collective effort to evacuate about 8,000 Jews and their families from Denmark by sea to nearby neutral Sweden, an act which ensured the safety of almost all the Danish Jews.

 Origins

 Medieval Danish art contains depictions of Jews—visibly wearing pointed hats—but there is no evidence that any Jews actually lived in Denmark during that time.
 With the conclusion of the Danish Reformation in 1536, Jews along with Catholics were prohibited entry into Denmark.

 The first known settlement on Danish territory was based on a royal dispensation.
 Industrious Christian IV founded Glückstadt on the river Elbe in today's German state of Schleswig-Holstein in 1616.
 When it initially threatened to founder, he decided in 1619 to allow Jewish merchant Albert Dionis to settle in the town.
 He thus hoped to ensure its success.
 This dispensation was extended to a few other Jews, and in 1628, their status was formalized by being promised protection, the right to hold private religious services, and maintain their own cemetery.
 Albert Dionis gained special status within the Danish royal court, apparently as a source of credit for ambitious projects.
 Gabriel Gomez, who also attained status, persuaded Frederik III to allow Sephardic Jews to reside in Denmark while conducting trade.
 At that time, Ashkenazi Jews, in contrast to the Sephardim, were forbidden to enter unless they were specifically granted letters of safe passage, and were subject to considerable fines if caught without the required documents; nevertheless, many of the Jews who settled in the kingdom in the coming years were Ashkenazi.